Hi! I'm Amelia.

 - We treat physical and mental health like they’re separate - they’re not.
 How can you possibly solve a puzzle if you’re only looking at one of the pieces?

-- We self-sacrifice basic necessities (like bathroom breaks, pausing for a nourishing lunch, fresh air, water, movement, and fresh air) when we're "too busy" or unless we've “earned” it instead of treating them like a critical foundation for our bodies and brains to function
+- We self-sacrifice basic necessities (like bathroom breaks, pausing for a nourishing lunch, water, movement, and fresh air) when we're "too busy" or unless we've “earned” it instead of treating them like a critical foundation for our bodies and brains to function.
+Physiological safety is just as important as psychological safety from the body's perspective.

 My programs look at everything - physical, mental, and emotional health, life in and outside of work - because there is no other way.